AJ-Stiles/simple_shell_demo/README.md

 To start the shell, run the following command:
 `./hsh`

-You will then be presented with a prompt (`$ `), indicating that the shell is ready to accept your commands.
+You will then be presented with a prompt (`#cisfun$ `), indicating that the shell is ready to accept your commands.
 You can then enter commands just as you would in a regular terminal.

 Here are some examples of commands you can run:
 - $ ls